aksiksi/gbc/NOTES.md

 ## Save States

 * Use `Vec<u8>` for save state methods.
 Allow the upper layer to figure out how to handle the raw data.

+## Operations Queue

+The idea is to have a global queue of operations that can be modified by any of the subsystems.

+For example, for the CPU: